MaikelVeen/bittorrent-client/README.md

 # bittorrent-client

-bittorrent-client is a side project that contains a handwritten bittorrent client in Go only using standard libraries in Go.
+bittorrent-client is a bittorrent-client written in the Go language.

 ## Resources